va7sdf/va7sdf.github.io/_posts/2016-02-08-raspberry-pi-flight-tracker.md

 ### FlightRadar Feeder Installation

-#### tl;dr
+#### tl;dr (too long; didn't read)

-jhis one-liner will download, install, and setup the FlightRadar24.com feeder and will then initiate the user configuration.
+This one-liner will download, install, and setup the FlightRadar24.com feeder and will then initiate the user configuration.
 What happens automatically is effectively the same as the steps followed during a manual install so you're free to use either method.

 	sudo bash -c "$(wget -O - http://repo.feed.flightradar24.com/install_fr24_rpi.sh)"